Welcome to Rewilding Ecotherapy: Personal & Relational Development in service to all of Life

 After an initial information gathering session (1 hour), following sessions typically occur at various natural areas or at our ranch in the foothills west of Golden.
 Appointments are 1.5-2 hours in length.
 The optimal number of sessions depends on presenting issues and goals which will be discussed at the initial session.
 All sessions conducted by Kimberly Beck, M.Ed., NCC, Colorado registered psychotherapist #0012840.

 Please Note: Depending on your presenting concerns or goals, Ecotherapy may meet your needs or will be an important addition to your current mental health treatment.
-If you are struggling with repetitive and painful thoughts and their subsequent behavior, you may also be interested in 'The Work'.

 Contact us for questions or schedule your private Rewilding Ecotherapy session here.